 Facts about Food Stamps

 Your Department of Social Services or food stamp issuing office may request current bank statements as part of the application process.
-The Federal Government requires verification of citizenship, income, Social Security numbers and other qualifying information; additional verification is a state option.
-In addition to bank statements, agencies may contact your bank and request financial information with your consent.
-Joint accounts must have the authorization of all account holders.
-Refusing to cooperate may result in denial of benefits.
+The Federal Government requires verification of citizenship, income, Social Security numbers and other qualifying information.
+Additional verification methods is an option that is decided on a state-by-state basis.

 Changes may include an increase or decrease in income or assets, employment or changes to the household size.
 Overpayment of food stamp benefits due to failure to report changes as instructed may result in a repayment claim against the household.

 Individuals, who intentionally omit income and assets, including bank accounts, may be suspended or disqualified from the program.
-According to the U.S. Department of Agriculture, violations result in a12-month suspension for the first incident, 24-months for the second and permanent disqualification for the third violation.
+According to the U.S. Department of Agriculture, violations result in a 12-month suspension for the first incident, 24-months for the second and permanent disqualification for the third violation.
 The food stamp issuing agency informs households of impending actions within ten days of verifying the violation.
 Food stamp recipients may appeal a decision and request a fair hearing.